 Introduction days

-An introduction will take place early in the first semester for the newly admitted student.
+An introduction will take place early in the first semester for the newly admitted doctoral student.
 Newly admitted doctoral students will meet and receive information from the head of department, director of doctoral studies, director of first and second cycle studies, human resources manager, health and safety representative and other people at the department.
 The faculty also organises introduction days for new doctoral students.
 In addition, all new employees are invited to take part in the University’s introduction day for new employees.
 This event is normally organised once per semester.
 It addresses issues such as terms of employment, work environment, occupational health and employee organisations.
 It also includes an introduction to the large organisation that is Lund University and to its history.

 Certificate of employment